dgerabagi/data-curation-environment/flattened_repo.md

 ## 5. Troubleshooting Connectivity

-If the extension fails to connect to the proxy server with an `ETIMEDOUT` error, it signifies a network-level problem.

 ### Step 1: Test the Proxy Server from Your Laptop
 The first step is to verify that the proxy server is running and accessible from the machine running VS Code.
 Open a terminal (e.g., PowerShell, Command Prompt, or a Linux/macOS terminal) and run the following `curl` command.